 The weather was perfect for a drive to one of our favourite places in Yukon!
-Our last couple of trips the weather had not cooperated so I looked forward to seeing the lake with the blue backdrop.
+Our last couple of trips the weather had not cooperated so I looked forward to seeing the lake with clear skies and sunshine.

-First, we stopped at a rest area south of Haines Junction; one that we had not visited before.
+First, a stop at a rest area south of Haines Junction; one that we had not visited before.

 Sign explaining that Mt Kennedy and Mt Hubbard are more than 100 km

-away and that these peaks are 50 percent higher then the ranges seen
+that these peaks are 50 percent higher than the ranges seen

 in front